-Successful advertisements are not just those that have a strong, relatable message — they also need to be seen by your targeted audience at an affordable price.
+Successful, ROI-positive marketing campaigns don’t just have strong, relatable messages — they also need to be seen by the right people, at the right time, all at an affordable price.
 That’s where media buying comes into play.

-Media buying is the practice of negotiating and purchasing a space or time slot for your marketing message.

-We know that media buying can be a complicated process, which is why so many businesses trust media buying agencies to find the best possible placements and ad rates for them.
+Media buying is the practice of negotiating and purchasing ideal ad spaces, programs, or times for your marketing message.
+As you can probably guess, this can be a complicated process, which is why so many businesses trust media buying agencies to find the best possible placements and ad rates for them.

 Media Mix – This refers to the distribution of time and money allocated to your advertisements across multiple platforms, including TV, radio, print and digital.